edgexfoundry/edgex-docs/docs_src/security/Ch-APIGateway.md

 So as an example, for a single service, the value of `ADD_PROXY_ROUTE` would be:  "`myApp.http://myapp:56789`".

-Once `ADD_PROXY_ROUTE` is configured and composed-up successfully, the proxy route then can be accessed the app's REST API via Kong as `http://localhost:8000/myApp/api/v2/...` in the same way you would access the edgex service in which you will also need an access token and it is using default access role if not specified in the TOML configuration file as well.
+Once `ADD_PROXY_ROUTE` is configured and composed-up successfully, the proxy route then can be accessed the app's REST API via Kong as `https://localhost:8443/myApp/api/v2/...` in the same way you would access the EdgeX service.
+You will also need an access token obtained using the documentation below.

 ## Using API Gateway